JasonTraud/Keysight-Automation/README.md

 ## 34465A Examples
 ### singleShot
 Example of taking individual samples.
 Example also exports all data into a CSV file with time stamps for each acquisition to highlight the sampling rate limitations when taking individual measurements.

+### maxSampling
+Example of sampling data as quickly as possible on the 34465A and retrieving once complete.
+This will sample at 5000 samples/second.
+The base model supports 50,000 readings with the optional memory upgrade supporting 2,000,000 readings.